 AIHE recognises, values and promotes the diversity of its student community as a positive feature of our teaching and learning environment.
 We are committed to meeting student learning and support needs, so that as far as possible all students have equal opportunities for academic success.

 AIHE’s Equity and Diversity Policy and Equity and Diversity Procedure specify the principles and framework for AIHE to ensure equivalent opportunities for student academic success regardless of students’ backgrounds.
 The Policy applies to all students and potential students.

 All AIHE students have the right to appeal certain decisions or to express legitimate concerns and complaints to AIHE, as well as to have them considered through fair and transparent processes.
 The Student Grievances, Complaints and Appeals Policy and Student Grievances, Complaints and Appeals Procedure provide information about AIHE’s appeals processes and how students can raise concerns or lodge a formal complaint.

 All AIHE students and staff have the right to work and study in an environment that is supportive, inclusive, fair and safe.
 AIHE does not tolerate discrimination, bullying, sexual and other types of harassment, victimisation or other inappropriate, unwelcome or illegal forms of behaviour.
 For more information or help, refer to AIHE’s:

 - Equity and Diversity Policy and Equity and Diversity Procedure

 - Student Grievances, Complaints and Appeals Policy and Student Grievances, Complaints and Appeals Procedure

-Or contact AIHE Student Support Officer at AIHE premise at Level 5 – 127 Rundle Mall Street, Adelaide 5000 for more information.
+Or contact the AIHE Student Support Officer at the AIHE campus located at Level 5 – 127 Rundle Mall Street, Adelaide 5000 for more information.

 To study at AIHE, students need to meet AIHE’s requirement to bring their own device for their study.
 Details of device requirements and specifications are provided in the student’s Letter of Offer.